testyourmine/mzm/docs/debug.md

 ### Samus

 "GetMap" lets you set which area maps are downloaded.
 The areas are in reverse order (first is Chozodia, last is Brinstar).
-Pressing `L` clears all values, pressing `R` sets all values, and pressing `A` toggles a value.
+Pressing `L` clears all values and pressing `R` sets all values.
+Pressing `Up` sets a value, pressing `Down` clears a value, and pressing `A` toggles a value.

 "H-SHOT" and "ナナメ-SHOT" refer to the button assignments for arming missiles and diagonal aim ("H" likely refers to 発射 - *hassha* - "firing (a missile)", "ナナメ" means "diagonal").
 You can press `L` or `R` to set that button, or `A` to swap the buttons.